seyhajin/monkey2/modules/monkey/newdocs/language/variants.md

 v="hello"			'variant now contains a string "hello".
 ```

-A variant is 'true' if it contains any value with a non-void type (including a bool false value!) and 'false' if it is uninitialized and has no (void) type.
+A variant is true if it is initialized (even if it contains a bool 'false' value) and false if it is uninitialized.
+There is currently no way to uninitialize a variant, so once a variant is initialized it will always be 'true'.

 Any type of value can be implicitly converted to a variant, so you can easily pass anything to a function with variant parameters: